null

 Like countries in the EU, each state in the US has unique rules about sustainability and corporate responsibility.
 Some states have little to no oversight.
 Others, like California, are becoming increasingly restrictive of potentially harmful practices like single-use plastics.

-Four states have EPR Legislation approved and are in the early stages of implementation: Oregon, Maine, Colorado, and California.
 More states have EPR bills in the proposal process, and we expect to see this number expand.

 It’s unclear how (or if) e-commerce packaging will be handled under these states’ EPR laws.
 We recommend that all brands stay up-to-date with changing EPR legislation.
 If laws that apply to them are passed, ensure proper registration, reporting, and payments to the correct PROs.